Arts and Humanities FAQs

 HOW ARE PROPOSALS REVIEWED?

-After the application deadline, your file will be assigned to a member of the Arts & Humanities Research Committee, who will contact you or your department administrator about setting up an appointment for an interview.
+After the application deadline, your file will be assigned to a member of the Arts & Humanities Research Committee (most likely not an expert in your research discipline), who will contact you or your department administrator about setting up an appointment for an interview.
 At the interview, your assigned reviewer will seek to clarify any questions they may have about your proposal.
-The purpose of the interview is not an opportunity for the investigator to fill in missing information on a hastily or poorly written proposal.
-You should be sure that your reviewer understands your project as well as possible.
+The purpose of the interview is not an opportunity for the investigator to fill in missing information on a hastily or poorly written proposal but rather an opportunity to ensure the reviewer is well-positioned to present your proposal to the committee and field members’ questions.
 In the case of junior faculty, the reviewer will also speak with the department chair.

 At the Research Committee meeting, the reviewer will present your proposal and answer questions from other committee members, who will have also reviewed your written proposal.
 Following discussion, each member of the committee will confidentially score your proposal.
-You will be notified via email prior to winter break whether your proposal has been funded.
+You will be notified via email in December whether your proposal has been funded.

 When you submit your proposal, you indicate which divisional committee should review your proposal.
 In a few cases, the committee may move your proposal to a different division, if they believe that committee would constitute a more suitable review panel.